Mastermind with a Linear Number of Queries: Signed Permutation Mastermind

 \begin{proof} Query the string of all $1$s, $t^{(0)}$, as well as the strings $t^{(i)}$ for all $i \in \{1, .. , n\}$ where $t^{(i)}$ is the string of all ones except at the $i$th position it has a $2$.
 Now if $b_c(t^{(i)}) = b_c(t^{(0)}) -1$, then $c_i\neq 2$, otherwise $c_i\neq 1$ and we have at every position a color that is incorrect, so we have a string $z$ which satisfies $b_c(z)=0$. \end{proof}

-Note that if $k=n$ and we are content with a randomized search then we can find an all zero string by choosing queries $z\in [n]^n$ uniformly at random until a query is obtained with $b_c(z)=0$.
-As the success probability of one iteration $(1-1/n)^n\geq 1/4$, this takes on average at most $4$ guesses.
+Note that if $k=n$ and we are content with a randomized search then we can find an all-zero string by choosing queries $z\in [n]^n$ uniformly at random until a query is obtained with $b_c(z)=0$.
+As the success probability of one iteration $(1-1/n)^n\geq 1/4$, this takes on average $4$ guesses.